nicole-lancaster/nicoles-news-API/README.md

 ## Summary

-Built with Node, Postgres (PSQL) and Express
+- Built with Node, Postgres (PSQL) and Express
-Follows REST and CRUD principles
+- Follows REST and CRUD principles
-Follows the Model-View-Controller (MVC) architectural pattern All endpoints and error handling developed using test-driven development (TDD) using Jest
+- Follows the Model-View-Controller (MVC) architectural pattern
+- All endpoints and error handling developed using test-driven development (TDD) using Jest

 ## Prerequistes ⏸️
-You will need Node and Postgres in order to run this API.
-The links for the minimum versions required are below.
+You will need Node and Postgres in order to run this API:

 Postgress
 Minimum version required: 12.14